cloudfoundry-attic/acm/docs/Access-Control-Manager-APIs.rst

 .. preventing people from directly displaying or attempting to add
 .. localization tags to the errors.
 ..
 All in all, I think I'd prefer strings, but I'll let Joel argue this one.
+..
+JD: The strings look great.
+I'm just staying consistent with the cloudfoundry
+.. components.
+All of them use either exactly that format or some variant of the same.

 Operations on Permission Sets